AlexAbin/AlexAbin/README.md

 ### 🔬 What I'm Working On

 I am currently a **Research Assistant (Wissenschaftliche Hilfskraft)**.
-My primary research involves:
+My current research involves:

 * **Solver Development:** Building a **coupled EM-Thermal solver** in Python (using FDTD/FDM methods) to model and predict transient temperature profiles in heating applications.
 * **Simulation & Analysis:** Using **FEM (Ansys)** for structural analysis and **CFD (OpenFOAM)** to simulate aerodynamics and fluid flow.